-Join Chris Converse for an in-depth discussion in this video Positioning the dots on the map, part of Create an Interactive Map with jQuery and Dreamweaver.
+Join Chris Converse for an in-depth discussion in this video Positioning the dots on the map, part of Creating an Interactive Map with jQuery and Dreamweaver.

 Now in order for us to be able to turn dots on and off depending on the menu item that's selected, or bring up city detail depending on the actual dot that was selected, we're going to need to add more information into our HTML about these particular dots.
 So what we're going to do is, on the first dot, let's come up here, and after the inline style, before the end of the tag, let's click in here to get our cursor after the inline style attribute.
 And notice that Dreamweaver will show me the highlight down here, so I know that I'm on top of Rio de Janeiro.
 So what we're going to do is add in some attributes into here, and as long as we format these properly, these will remain HTML-compliant.